sergeych/mp_stools/README.md

 ## sprintf!

-The most popular and knonwn stromg format tool exists only on late JVM platform, so I reimplement it in prtable way.
-To be short, see example:
+The most popular and knonwn stromg format tool exists only on late JVM platform, so I reimplement it in platofrm-portable way:

-_note that there is two variants `"%s".sprintf()` and `"%s".format` but the latter is already used in JVM and may confuse._

 ### Integers